Transportation Strikes in France 2023

 In London, the diamond was cut into a 141-carat magnificent jewel.
 After some negotiations with different Royal Houses, in 1717, Thomas Pitt sold the diamond to Philippe d’Orléans, the Regent of France at that time.

-Once acquired by the French crown, the stone came to be known as ‘Le Régent’ or the Regent Diamond, in honor of Philippe d’Orléans.
+Once acquired by the French crown, the stone came to be known as ‘Le Régent’ or the Regent Diamond, in honour of Philippe d’Orléans.
 The Regent Diamond was set into King Louis XV‘s crown for his coronation in 1722 and into the new crown for his successor King Louis XVI in 1775.

-Later, the Regent Diamond was also placed on Queen Marie-Antoinette’s black velvet hat, Napoleon I’s sword, and on the crowns of King Louis XVIII, King Charles X, Napoleon III, and finally on Empress Eugenie’s tiara.
+Later, the Regent Diamond was placed on Queen Marie-Antoinette’s black velvet hat, Napoleon I’s sword, and on the crowns of King Louis XVIII, King Charles X, Napoleon III, and finally on Empress Eugenie’s tiara.